swissarmysam/MacropadHotkeysForDevs/README.md

 # MacropadHotkeysForDevs

-Adafruit Macropad RP2040 hotkey macros for devs and some general
+A collection of macropad keys useful to developers for the Adafruit RP2040 macropad.